Where To Get Super Bowl Food & Drink Specials In Los Angeles

 www.psontap.com

 Public School, with multiple Locations in Downtown LA 213, Culver City 310, Sherman Oaks 818 will be having a special Super Bowl viewing party with specials!
-Watch the game and party with them in their bar!
+Watch the game and party with them in their bar or private dining area!
 They’ll be offering Super Sunday Stadium Box specials, including beer flights, bacon cheddar tots, naked wings, pizza, door prices and giveaways and much more.

 Hache LA